 • Third-class passengers had more limited food options compared to the upper classes but were still provided with nourishing meals.

-• Their meals often consisted of basic fares like soup, porridge, potatoes, fresh bread, seasonal vegetables, and simpler meat dishes.
+• Their meals often consisted of basic fare like soup, porridge, potatoes, fresh bread, seasonal vegetables, and simpler meat dishes.
 They also had access to tea and coffee.

 • First-class passengers had a wide selection of alcoholic beverages available, including fine wines, champagne, and spirits.